Condo vs Apartment: What’s the Difference?

 In the case that you're renting, you aren't building equity in the same way that you are by owning a condo.
 Instead, you're contributing to building your landlord's equity.

-There is no right or wrong answer when it comes to condos versus apartments.
+There isn't a right or wrong answer when it comes to choosing between condos versus apartments.
 While the differences between condo and apartment buildings are expansive, each has its suggested use case and unique pros and cons.